 Unlike many other methodologies, the Business Technology Standard is available as an open source provided by a non-profit community, called the Business Technology Forum, for the benefit of the entire information technology society.
 The model is constantly renewed and developed with dozens of companies and organisations ensuring that it is up-to-date and in alignment with the latest real-life challenges.
 The Business Technology Forum runs several development sprints per year and publishes two releases annually.

 The Business Technology Standard is compliant with the most popular expert-level global best practices such as SAFe, DevOps, IT4IT and ITIL.
 Irrespective of the use of other standards, the Business Technology Standard provides a top-level perspective, framework and clarity for managing information technology and digital transformation.

 The Business Technology Standard operating model defines how business value can be created with technology management.
 The operating model has five value-adding disciplines: demand, development and services, complemented with the two overarching disciplines: strategy and governance, and sourcing and optimisation (see the picture below).
 Specifically, it consists of planning, building and running the value streams with a common strategy, governance, sourcing and optimisation.

 Figure 1.2.2 Business Technology Standard operating model

 Value streams have end-to-end objectives to create business value via the operating model.
 Each value stream has a business owner, mission statement, financial plan and portfolio visibility to Demand, Development and Service disciplines as below:

 Value streams tend to sub-optimise the plan-build-run flow to achieve their business objectives which is acceptable as long as they follow the disciplines set by the operating model.
 The disciplines define unified control points for the sake of transparency and common steering to ensure that enterprise-level business objectives are met.
-The more the value streams are relying on shared human and financial resources, the more decisions are taken on enterprise-level and vice versa.
+The more the value streams are relying on shared human and financial resources, the more decisions are taken on the enterprise level and vice versa.
 If the value streams are willing and able to invest money and resources and follow the given guidelines and transparency requirements, they can become fairly autonomous in their decision-making and value-creation.